jbisetto/free-genai-bootcamp-2025/opea-comps/tts/README.md

 # TTS Service - Learning Journal

+NOTE: I've taken this part of the week 4 bootcamp assignment as far as my time allows.
+If I have time, I will continue working on it later.

 ## Changes for Building ARM Image

 This section outlines the modifications made to enable building the ARM-compatible Docker image for the TTS services: